canfielder/blog_hugo_academic/content/post/2020-03-25-docker-flask/index.md

 $ docker run --rm -d -p 8080:8080 flask_app:1.0
 ```

-I'm sure you noticed the differnet flags and arguments in the **docker run** command.
+I'm sure you noticed the different flags and arguments in the **docker run** command.
 A few notes on that:

 * **rm**: Remove docker image after run is stopped.
-This is useful to prevent a build up of stopped containers.
+This is useful to prevent a build-up of stopped containers.
 * **d**: Docker runs the container in the background.
 This gives me access to my current terminal.
 * **p**: This argument maps the docker port to the local port, in this case 8080 to 8080.
 Remember, the exposed Docker port is 8080, per the Dockerfile.